Thompson Sampling

 To make this more concrete let’s imaging we our trying to improve click through on the homepage of a website.
 Imagine we

-know which algorithm is the best at getting users to click on the content!
+to click through!
 In this example the reward

-1 if the user clicks and 0 if they don’t.
+is deemed to be 1 if the user clicks and 0 if they don’t.

 However, in a multi-armed bandit